melomane63/phases-of-moon/README.md

   - Next phase countdown
 - **Interactive Popup**: Click to view comprehensive lunar data
 - **Star Walk Integration**: One-click access to detailed lunar calendar
-- **Customizable Display**: Clean, minimalist design that blends with GNOME
+- **Clean Display**: Minimalist design that blends with GNOME

+System Requirements
+This extension is available on all Linux distributions using GNOME.
+Currently supports GNOME 46, 47, 48 and 49.

 ## Installation

 ### Manual Installation
 clone this repository and copy to extensions folder

-On Gnome extension
+On Gnome extension soon